Diabetes in cats and dogs can usually be prevented.

 If your dog or cat is overweight, they are more likely to develop diabetes since they have more calories coming into their system than their body can handle.
 When there are more calories than the body can handle, the body must produce more insulin than normal, and the body can only make so much insulin.
 This also causes a lot of strain on the pancreas and diabetics are more likely to develop pancreatitis than non-diabetics.
 This can happen when the pancreas gets inflamed, which can happen from eating a fatty meal or receiving corticosteroids or steroids.
 Once the insulin is used up there becomes more sugar in the bloodstream than the body can handle and your cat or dog can develop signs of drinking more water than normal, urinating more than normal (called polydipsia, polyuria), being more tired than normal or lethargic, losing weight even though they seem hungrier than normal, and/or decreased appetite.
 If you have noticed multiple of these symptoms, you should talk to your veterinarian about it and get blood work done to make sure there isn’t anything serious going on.
 These symptoms can also be signs of other hormone problems including Cushing’s disease, kidney disease, and in cats hyperthyroidism.
 Knowing which disease your pet has is important to help them feel better and the treatments for each of these diseases are very different.

 If your pet is diagnosed with diabetes your veterinarian will more than likely prescribe an insulin injection and a prescription diet to help lower your pet’s sugar in the bloodstream.
 Diabetic diets are normally higher in fiber and lower in carbs than regular pet food.
 Some of the foods are weight loss diets as these diets are also lower in carbs and higher in fiber.
 If you can get your dog or cat off kibble that will help with the carb content as well.
 There are many products available now that are not kibble and you can home-cook for your dog and cat.
-If you do home cook, make sure you have the correct vitamins and minerals to add to the food or consider adding in a supplement.
+If you do home cook for your pet make sure you have the correct vitamins and minerals to add to the food or consider adding in a supplement.
 There are also supplements that you can add that can help keep the liver functioning well and help keep the blood glucose where it should be.

-Cats can have higher than normal blood glucose or blood sugar if they were stressed during or before the blood draw.
+Cats can have higher than normal blood glucose or blood sugar if they are stressed during or before the blood draw.
 Make sure your vet also checks the pet’s urine for ketones and sugar/ glucose.
 This will give a better picture if the pet has diabetes or not.
 If you know your pet was stressed before the blood draw, make sure to get additional tests done and/or have the blood glucose done later to double-check.
 You know your pet better than anyone else so if you think your pet was stressed, let the vet staff know.

 If your dog or cat is diagnosed with diabetes and they have ketones in their urine and/or blood this normally requires hospitalization with IV fluids, multiple insulin injections, multiple blood glucose tests, multiple urinalyses or testing the urine for ketones, and anything else that is needed to help the pet get better as quickly as possible.
 This is called diabetic ketoacidosis and can be life-threatening.
 It is common for cats and dogs to develop this when first diagnosed with diabetes due to their blood glucose being high for long periods of time.
 Once a pet is started on insulin and gets its blood glucose under control, it is less likely they will develop diabetic ketoacidosis.
 However, if their blood glucose stays high again for long periods of time they can start getting symptoms again and have another episode.

 Make sure you have written instructions on how to give insulin so you can reference it at home if needed, and when the vet office is closed.
-Also, make sure they show you how and where to give the insulin, you understand when to give the insulin, how much to give, how to store the insulin, how often and how much food to feed, and when to come back for repeat blood work.
+Also, make sure they show you how and where to give the insulin, so you understand when to give the insulin, how much to give, how to store the insulin, how often and how much food to feed, and when to come back for repeat blood work.
 Your pet may have to come back for an all-day blood glucose curve (the pet will stay at the vet most of the day and will get multiple blood draws to check the blood glucose.
-Make sure to follow all the instructions that the clinic gives you regarding feeding and giving insulin will change for each pet and each situation) or come in for just one fructosamine test at a specific time after the insulin was given.
+Make sure to follow all the instructions that the clinic gives you regarding feeding and giving insulin will change for each pet and each situation) or come in for just one fructosamine test at a specific time after the insulin is given.
 Fructosamine tests blood glucose over a few weeks and is not affected by stress sometimes making it a better choice for cats.
 Which test is done depends on how long the pet has been on insulin, how the pet is feeling as in not showing signs of being a diabetic such as not drinking as much water and therefore not urinating as much, having more energy, and eating regularly, and cost.
 The first few months of a pet being diagnosed with diabetes is expensive and time-consuming.
 The pet needs to go to the vet every few days or weeks until their blood glucose or fructosamine tests are within normal range and this time is a big change for the pet and their caregiver.

 With pets, a serious side effect of giving insulin is low blood sugar.
 Make sure the pet eats before getting insulin, make sure the pet is getting insulin at the correct intervals between doses, and giving the correct dose are important to help prevent low blood sugar.
 It is normally 12 or 24 hours apart depending on the type of insulin and how the insulin affects the pet.
 Signs of low blood sugar include lethargy or low energy, not wanting to eat, vomiting, seizures or muscle tremors, weakness, and/or coma.
 To make sure this does not happen if your pet does not eat or does not eat its full meal make sure to contact your vet before giving insulin.